the-can-of-soup/pm_threads/docs/Reference.md

 ### `(work timer)` -> Number
 <img src="https://github.com/the-can-of-soup/pm_threads/blob/main/assets/blocks/work_timer.png?raw=true">

-Returns the time elapsed so far this frame.
-This timer is used by the sequencer to know when to end the frame and rerender.
+Returns the time elapsed for execution so far this frame.
+After every tick, if this timer is greater than or equal to [`(work time)`](#work-time---number), no more ticks will execute that frame.

 <details>
   <summary>Internal behavior</summary>